Rollei: Rolleiflex SL66

-Although there had been speculation in the trade press over a future Super Rolleiflex for some time, it was not until 1966 that the SL66 finally appeared, SL being an abbreviation for single lens.
+Although there had been speculation in the trade press over a future Super Rolleiflex for some time, it was not until 1966 that the Rolleiflex SL66 finally appeared, SL being an abbreviation for single lens.
 It was a sophisticated system camera, a camera at the heart of an extensive range of interchangeable components.
 The SL66 had built-in bellows, as well as a pivoting front (lens) standard that could be tilted back and forth by 8°, thus allowing the region of sharpness to be manipulated according to the Scheimpflug principle.
 In addition, the lens could be mounted in reverse, thereby enabling macrophotography without additional equipment.
 With the normal lens reversed and the bellows extended by 50 mm, close-up photography with a magnification ratio of 1.5× was possible.
 An SL66 fitted with a normal lens (f/2.8, 80mm) cost 2,778 DM, and several interchangeable lenses were available: